 Leading – with an enlightened approach to treatment

-In 2011, the center was chosen for membership in the elite National Network of Depression Centers (NNDC), a select group of the country’s leading depression and academic medical centers of mood disorders that also includes Harvard University (Brigham & Women’s Hospital and Massachusetts General Hospital), the Johns Hopkins University, Stanford University, the University of Michigan and the University of Pennsylvania, among others.
+Since 2011, the UMass Depression Center has been a member of the National Network of Depression Centers (NNDC), a select group of the country’s leading depression and academic medical centers of mood disorders that includes Harvard University (Brigham & Women’s Hospital and Massachusetts General Hospital), Johns Hopkins University, Stanford University, the University of Michigan and the University of Pennsylvania, among others.

 A distinguishing characteristic of our Center is the ability to take advantage of